-- 6.1 It shall be the duty of every Member to comply with the duties of Members of the Ontario Secondary School Teachers' Federation as defined in the OSSTF Provincial Bylaw 5 - Rights, Privileges and Duties, Section 2 - Duties of Members. - 6.2 All members who wish to use a Union Leave to attend union meetings, work groups and or committees local or Provincial must have leaves approved by the Bargaining Unit President prior to applying for an union leave.
+- 6.1 It shall be the duty of every member to comply with the Duties of Members of the Ontario Secondary school Teachers' Federation as defined in the OSSTF Provincial Bylaw 5 Rights, Privileges and Duties, Section 2 Duties of Members. - 6.2 All members who wish to use a Union Leave to attend union meetings, work groups and or committees local or Provincial must have leaves approved by the Bargaining Unit President prior to applying for a union leave.